yancong222/NLP_text_essentials/README.md

 | 10Match_text_length.ipynb | Based on the "lexicon" file, match the text lengths (total tokens) between ad and health groups |
 | 11Reduced_file_analysis.ipynb | calculate all features for the trimmed csv. files (two length-matched text) |

-This is part of the manuscript "How robust are linguistic markers of aging?
+This is part of the analyses in the manuscript "How robust are linguistic markers of aging?
 The case of aging-related social media text", under review as of Feb 5, 2026.